Results 1 -

 , 2002

 "...
 Today's communications systems especially in the field of wireless communications rely on many different algorithms to provide applications with constantly increasing data rates and higher quality.
-This development combined with the wireless channel characteristics as well as the invention of turbo ..."
+This development combined with the wireless channel characteristics as well as the invention of t ..."

 Abstract